SinaHKazemi/CESM.jl/docs/src/reference/config.md

 }
 ```

 If a parameter is defined over `years` then the value of the parameter could be either a scalar or a piecewise function.
-If the parameter is defined over `time_steps` then the value of the parameter then the value must be either a scalar or a reference to a file that contains the values of the parameter over the time steps.
+If the parameter is defined over `tss` then the value of the parameter then the value must be either a scalar or a reference to a file that contains the values of the parameter over the time steps.